DHN26/Department-project/README.md

-This is the first edit of readme file
+This is a project done for learning purpose.
+It has spring boot, RestAPIs involved in it.
+Hoping to do more of it:)